 200ml cold water

 In a large pan (a wok is ideal), fry the onion and garlic in some oil for a few minutes, then add the celery, carrots and sweet potato and fry for five minutes more.
 Stir in the curry paste, along with 50 ml water.
 Cook until the water has more or less evaporated.
 Add the courgette, red pepper and peas along with the tomatoes and remaining water.
 Bring to the boil, then simmer.
 Add some salt to taste, place a lid over your pan and cook gently for at least half an hour, stirring occasionally.
-(I like to cook it on a low heat for a little longer – about an hour.)
+I like to cook it on a low heat for a little longer – about an hour – but you could also transfer it to a slow cooker at this point and cook on low for 5-6 hours.

-You can eat it as it is with rice if you want a vegan dinner, or add 150ml of cream or yogurt and heat through before serving.
+You can eat this vegetable curry as it is with rice if you want a vegan dinner, or add 150ml of cream or yogurt and heat through before serving.
 We like it with some crunchy poppadums and a bit of mango chutney too.

 For more of my frugal recipes, see here.